-More shipments coming in and out of the Port of Kalama have created a major rail line chokepoint through the Port, slowing down freight and passenger rail traffic.
+More shipments coming in and out of the Port of Kalama have created a major rail line chokepoint through the Port, slowing down passenger rail traffic.

-WSDOT will contract with railroad owner BNSF to extend approximately one mile of siding track near the south end of the Port of Kalama and construct a new roadway bridge over the railroad tracks at Toteff Road.
+WSDOT will contract with railroad owner BNSF to extend approximately one mile of siding track near the south end of the Port of Kalama.
 Crews will also upgrade switch components in the tracks to allow Amtrak Cascades trains to maintain more consistent speeds through the area.

 Extending the siding track, along with other improvements, allows freight trains to move off the main line tracks more quickly - resulting in fewer delays to Amtrak Cascades passenger trains.

 Reduced congestion and reduced passenger/freight rail conflicts improves reliability for both, allowing for better movement of people and goods through the corridor.

 Washington benefits from critical infrastructure investments that improve mobility in congested areas along the corridor, create and preserve jobs, foster economic growth, and improve air quality across our state.

 - Dispatcher-controlled freight train arrival and departure, allowing Amtrak Cascades to move through the area quicker